Cycling through my ancestry:

-Kettleshulme, Saltersford and the Jenkin Chapel - by Charlie Hulme
+Kettleshulme, Saltersford and the Jenkin Chapel, October 2008

 The map shows our route.
 (Image produced from the Ordnance Survey Get-a-map service.
 Image reproduced with kind permission of Ordnance Survey and Ordnance Survey of Northern Ireland. )